laurenredeker/Job-Application-Analysis/README.md

 # Job Application Analysis #

-Creating analysis on all of the jobs I applied to during my senior year of college.
+Exploratory data analysis on all of the jobs I applied to during my senior year of college.

-*not finished*